fluttercandies/flutter_image_compress/README.md

 Supports jpeg or png, default is jpeg.

+The format class sign `enum CompressFormat`.

+### inSampleSize

+The param is only support android.

+For a description of this parameter, see the [Android official website](https://developer.android.com/reference/android/graphics/BitmapFactory.Options.html#inSampleSize).

 ### keepExif

 If this parameter is true, EXIF information is saved in the compressed result.